 ‘If you can’t burn energy to make heat, expending energy, this is going to stop you losing weight,’ say leading Professor of the research, Antoni Vidal-Puig.
 ‘This increases in people who are obese.
 The more fat you have, the more of this protein you produce, and the less likely it is you will lose weight’.

 In a study with mice, researchers investigated why the animals which didn’t have the gene responsible for the production of the protein, were much more resistant to weight gain than those that did produce sLR11.
-When switched from a low calorie diet to a higher calorie diet, the metabolic rate of both humans and mice slightly increase.
+When switched from a low-calorie diet to a higher calorie diet, the metabolic rate of both humans and mice slightly increase.

-In the mice who lacked this particular gene, the response was much greater and as a result they were able to burn calories at a much faster rate.
+In the mice who lacked this particular gene, the response was much greater and as a result, they were able to burn calories at a much faster rate.
 The genes in the mice were more active in the white adipose tissue, which normally stores fat for energy, rather than the brown adipose tissue.
-The mice were therefore more thermogenic and displayed an increase in energy expenditure, especially when on a high caloric diet.
+The mice were, therefore, more thermogenic and displayed an increase in energy expenditure, especially when on a high caloric diet.

-When levels of the sLR11 protein was measured in the bloodstream of humans, it was found those individuals who were fatter had much more of the protein circulating in their blood.
+When levels of the sLR11 protein were measured in the bloodstream of humans, it was found those individuals who were fatter had much more of the protein circulating in their blood.
 Interestingly, in patients who underwent bariatric weight loss surgery, the results of exactly how much weight they lose post-surgery was directly linked to the degree in which sLR11 decreases.
 This suggests that sLR11 is produced by the fat cells themselves.

 In a similar way to how a key fits into a lock, researchers found the sLR11 protein binds to specific receptors located on the fat cells inhibiting their ability to activate thermogenesis.

 University of Cambridge’s researcher, Dr Andrew Whittle, says ‘our discovery may help explain why overweight individuals find it incredibly hard to lose weight.